GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 ## What's next

-- Stay tuned for an upcoming tutorial on using the Sigfox [Sens'it Discovery V3](https://www.sensit.io/) device with this integration and learning how to encode and decode its binary data and configuration payloads, as well as store the data in real-time in Cloud BigQuery.
+- Stay tuned for an upcoming tutorial on using the Sigfox [Sens'it Discovery V3](https://www.sensit.io/) device with this integration and learning how to encode and decode its binary data and configuration payloads, as well as store the data in real-time in BigQuery.
 - Learn more about [IoT on Google Cloud](https://cloud.google.com/solutions/iot/).
 - Learn more about [Big data analytics on Google Cloud](https://cloud.google.com/solutions/big-data/), to turn your IoT data into actionable insights
 - Try out other Google Cloud features for yourself.
 Have a look at our [tutorials](https://cloud.google.com/docs/tutorials).